subhajeetcool/Linux_learns/README.md

 For windows o/s it provides GUI and for Linux o/s it provides CLI.
 # Structure of Linux:
 Linux Kernel: Interaction with the hardare such process, device, memeory, disk, network management handled by Linux kernel.
+On top of the kernel it has system layers and on top of it have CLI.